UuPhan/d4Tex/README.md

 5. After install plugin, use Noesis reading file inside `_process` folder

 ### Disclamer:
 This script very simple and may not reading every files.
 Still need bugs tracking and improve.
-Any contributes and issues report is welcome
+Any contributes and issues report are welcome